-The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost.
+The grant will be a budget-based mixed actual cost grant (actual costs, with unit costs).
 This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
 For unit costs you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).

-The costs will be reimbursed at the funding rate fixed in the Grant Agreement.
+The costs will be reimbursed at the funding rate fixed in the Grant Agreement (90%).

 Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
+For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).